Kananaskis Hiking Tips: What First-Timers Should Know

 It’s pretty difficult to forecast the weather in the mountains, especially in a place like Kananaskis Country.
 The mountains of Kananaskis are on the leeward side of the Continental Divide, meaning it is often dry, but can be subject to unpredictable weather coming in from the Pacific.

 When looking into the weather for your Kananaskis hike, I recommend you check two sources to try and get a consensus.
-When I go hiking in Kananaskis, I check the the Kananaskis Country weather forecast on the Environment Canada website as well as The Weather Network.
+When I go hiking in Kananaskis, I check the Kananaskis Country weather forecast on the Environment Canada website as well as The Weather Network.

 The main point of this Kananaskis hiking tip is that you need to be prepared for a sudden change in the weather.
 For the most part, all of you will enjoy very nice weather during the prime Kananaskis hiking season.
 But, please heed my advice and bring some extra clothing in your day bag just in case.